Meet the Accademia team!

 Program Coordinator

 Francesca Barbini holds a law degree from the University of Florence; the focus of her thesis work was in labor law.
 In 2017 she passed the bar but chose not to be an attorney.
-Francesca has been working at the Accademia dell’Arte since 2015.
-She started as administrative assistant to the then Managing Director.
-Since 2021, Francesca is the Compliance and Operations Manager.
-She is best known among the Accademia dell’Arte students as the Visa Queen.

-Assistant Director of Program Development
+Associate Director of Admissions and Development

 Originally from the US, where she graduated with a BA in German from Hendrix College '10, Julie now resides in Bologna.
 Julie has worked in the field of international education for over a decade developing and managing faculty-led programs, managing databases, and streamlining administrative processes.
 She completed her MA in Applied Linguistics and English language teaching from the University of Reading, UK.
 She has lived and worked internationally in Australia, Austria, China, Germany, the UK, and Italy.